 - Place your bike on the center stand to spin the rear wheel freely.

-- If both are unavailable, gently lift your bike’s rear wheel with hand and side stand support. ask for others assistance if necessary.
+- If both are unavailable, gently lift your bike’s rear wheel with a hand and the side stands support. ask for others’ assistance if necessary.

 - Place a waste cloth on the floor under the chain area to collect dirt and spills.